Table of Contents:

 C. The Honor Process Through Dean’s Discipline

-- The instructor will submit information/evidence in support of the allegation to the Dean of Studies (or designee).
+- The instructor will submit information/evidence in support of the allegation to the Dean for Equity (or designee).

-- The Dean of Studies (or designee) will contact the respondent (the student alleged to have violated the Honor Code) and arrange a meeting, typically with the Class Dean, at which time the student is shown the evidence and given an opportunity to respond.
+- The Dean for Equity will contact the respondent (the student alleged to have violated the Honor Code) and arrange a meeting, typically with the Class Dean, at which time the student is shown the evidence and given an opportunity to respond.